-After asking her a few questions, I found out that most of the time she already felt anxious, troubled or upset even before her baby begins to cry and that aggravates her feelings.
+After asking her a few questions, I found out that most of the time she already felt anxious, troubled or upset before her baby begins to cry and that aggravates her feelings.

 Your baby senses what you feel

-Later on, I realized that their mood and behavior were not primarily caused by what they felt at that time but because of what they sensed from me.
+Later, I realized that their mood and behavior were not primarily caused by what they felt at that time but because of what they sensed from me.
 I had negative emotions then and they seemed to mirror it.

-On the other hand, during the times that I felt relaxed, they also appeared happy and calm.
+On the other hand, during the times that I felt relaxed they also appeared happy and calm.
 They would only cry if they were hungry or wet.